gaborhor/TADPREP/README.md

 more efficient to take any flat, static datafile supplied by a customer/client/internal datasource, transform it using a single broadly-applicable script, and import the cleaned, processed data into the project.

-TADPREPS leverages standard data preparation libraries, extensive error handling and logging, and a streamlined, lightweight UX intended to make the tabular data preparation process as smooth and low-effort as possible.
+TADPREP leverages standard data preparation libraries, extensive error handling and logging, and a streamlined, lightweight UX intended to make the tabular data preparation process as smooth and low-effort as possible.

 It can be run directly from the command line or within any standard IDE.
 The log file created by the script is stored in the same directory as the exported datafile for co-location purposes.

 ### Use Case/General Functionality
-The TADPREPS tool is designed to operate as a sort of "Swiss Army Knife" program which can handle the most common tabular datafiles and perform the most common data transformations which are needed in the majority of data science tasks.
+The TADPREP tool is designed to operate as a sort of "Swiss Army Knife" program which can handle the most common tabular datafiles and perform the most common data transformations which are needed in the majority of data science tasks.
 The tool is user-interactive: it first fetches and loads the file, allows the user to delete or change data, subsample instances to reduce file size, provides relevant visualizations for each feature, and then takes the user